 If data will be received from an outside group or collaborating entity, include what information will be received and how it will be received, for example encrypted.
-If any identifying information will be received, this should be clearly stated.

 If data will be shared with an outside group or collaborating entity, state who it will be shared with, what will be shared, and how it will be shared, for example encrypted.
+Specify if the shared data will be identifiable, coded, a limited data set, or de-identified.
 If PHI or a Limited Data Set will be transmitted or received, a Data Use Agreement is needed.